-The billions of animals killed by the meat industry every year also create a lot of waste–in the U.S. alone, factory-farmed animals produce 130 times more excrement than the human population does.
-This waste–untreated, unsanitary, and bubbling with chemicals–may be left to decompose in huge lagoons or be sprayed over crop fields, resulting in run-off that contaminates nearby soil and waterways.
+The billions of animals killed by the meat industry every year also create a lot of waste.
+In the U.S. alone, factory-farmed animals produce 130 times more excrement than the human population does.
+This waste is untreated, unsanitary, and bubbling with chemicals.
+It may be left to decompose in huge lagoons or be sprayed over crop fields.
+The result is run-off that contaminates nearby soil and waterways.

 Then there’s the climate change connection.
 Vegan fashion is more sustainable for the Earth’s atmosphere.
 According to the Worldwatch Institute, animal agriculture is responsible for at least 51 percent of global greenhouse-gas emissions.

 Since the bulk of the environmental impact – a whopping 93 percent, according to Kering – associated with leather production occurs before the skins are sent to tanneries, touting “green” processing methods, such as those used to create vegetable-tanned and chrome-free leather, is really just more greenwashing.

 By contrast, polyurethane leather (PU) has less than half the environmental impact as animal-derived leather.
 Just let that sink in for a second: Animal leather is more than twice as harmful to the environment as polyurethane.
 And it’s plastic!
 According to the Pulse of the Fashion Industry report, wool is the fourth worst material when it comes to harming the environment.
 Silk is number two, and conventionally grown cotton is number three.

 Vegan fashion is more sustainable for our soil, too.
 As with other animal-derived materials, wool production gobbles up precious resources.
 Land is cleared and trees are cut down to make room for grazing sheep.
 This has led to increased soil salinity, erosion, and decreased biodiversity.